bc-marine-canvas/bc-marine-canvas/content/enclosures/powerboat-enclosures/bridge-enclosures.md

 ---

 Given how much time is spent in the fly bridge, a bridge enclosure is essential for many boaters.
-A bridge enclosure is a bimini enclosure that surrounds a fly bridge.
+A bridge enclosure is a bimini enclosure that surrounds the fly bridge.